Ray Adams (basketball)

 Raymond Thomas Adams (September 28, 1912 – August 26, 1992) was an American professional basketball player.
 He played for the Oshkosh All-Stars and Chicago Bruins in the National Basketball League and averaged 4.1 points per game.

-Adams also coached high school basketball, served in World War II, and became a tax and financial consultant.
+Adams served as a lieutenant in the United States Army during World War II and was head coach of the 1944 Camp Ellis Cardinals football team.
+He also coached high school basketball and became a tax and financial consultant.